mgelsinger/mario-arena/README.md

 - **Renders** trained models so you can watch them play
 - **Races** multiple agents head-to-head (planned feature)

+## Status & Notes

+- Directory/package naming is already correct (`mario-arena` repo, `mario_arena` package).
+No change required; optional `src` layout is described in `docs/STATUS.md`.
+- Considering migrating from Gym to Gymnasium to align with Stable-Baselines3 and drop compatibility shims.
+Need to verify `gym-super-mario-bros` works under Gymnasium (see `docs/STATUS.md` for options and next step).

 ## Features

 - Clean wrapper around `gym-super-mario-bros` optimized for RL training